-In the 1850s, surveys conducted throughout the Willamette Valley found a watershed almost entirely covered by a forest of conifers.
+In the 1850s, surveys conducted throughout the Willamette Valley found the Newell watershed almost entirely covered by a forest of conifers.
 Notes from those surveys also make reference to patches of burned timber - forests were seen as impediments to early settlement and were often cleared by burning.
 Settlers frequently lost control of these land-clearing blazes.
-There are no survey entries for the inner canyon, but it is likely that its year-round moist condition kept most fires at bay.
+There are no survey entries for the inner canyon of Newell Creek, but it is likely that its year-round moist condition kept most fires at bay.